mcbeet/check-commands/README.md

 ## Contributing

 Contributions are welcome.
 Make sure to first open an issue discussing the problem or the new feature before creating a pull request.
-If you find a bug please try to share a link the problematic action run.
+If you find a bug please try to share a link to the problematic action run.

 ---